MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 If your organization has centralized teams or departments for IT, networking, security, or compliance, implementing a VDC can help enforce policy points, segregation of duty, and ensure uniformity of the underlying common components while giving application teams as much freedom and control as is appropriate for your requirements.

-Organizations that are looking to DevOps can also use the VDC concepts to provide authorized pockets of Azure resources and ensure they have total control within that group (either subscription or resource group in a common subscription), but the network and security boundaries stay compliant as defined by a centralized policy in a hub VNet and resource group.
+Organizations that are looking to DevOps can also use the VDC concepts to provide authorized pockets of Azure resources.
+This method can ensure the DevOps groups have total control within that grouping, at either the subscription level or within resource groups in a common subscription.
+At the same time, the network and security boundaries stay compliant as defined by a centralized policy in the hub VNet and centrally managed resource group.

 ## Considerations for implementing a virtual datacenter